Co-Parenting After a Breakup: A Practical Guide to Getting It Right

 Some co-parenting relationships involve an ex who is manipulative, high-conflict, or simply unwilling to cooperate.
 In these situations, protecting yourself and your children may mean limiting communication to the minimum required, involving lawyers or mediators, documenting interactions, and focusing on what you can control rather than trying to change your ex's behavior.

 You cannot force someone to be a good co-parent.
 You can create a structure that limits the damage they do and gives your children the most stable version of the situation that's possible.
+This is the goal: not achieving an ideal co-parenting relationship, but protecting your children from the worst effects of the one you actually have.

 Taking Care of Yourself